HomeBeach Volleyball Skill Levels

 • Setting: I consistently set well bumpset or handset from a fairly good reception, but I find it challenging when my partner’s reception is poor.

-• Serving: I serve aggressively without making mistakes too often, regularly hitting the target area I aim for
+• Serving: I serve aggressively without making mistakes too often, regularly hitting the target area I aim for; I go to service line to score a point

 • Blocking: we regularly jump to block; we pull off the net only when there is a bad set on the opponent’s side